semaphoreci/docs/docs/use-cases/using-private-dependencies.md

 This will create the file `~/.ssh/private-repo` in your Semaphore jobs.

+Note: on macOS the home directory is `/Users/semaphore`.

 ### Use the secret in your pipeline

 The last step is to add the `private-repo` secret to your Semaphore pipeline.